bfMendonca/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 All of the project implementation were made at the "project.ipynb" file.
-The sections were divided in order to best describe the proccess and methods that were written in order to address those points
+The sections were divided in order to best describe the process and methods that were written in order to address those points

 ### Camera Calibration